id12026/Movie-Recommendation-using-Machine-Learning-M.L-/README.md

-In this project called Movie Recommendation system using Machine Learning we have generated a Movie Recommendation System by usig the Hollywood Movie Dataset.
+# Movie Recommendation System using Machine Learning

-We have done the another project
+## About the Project
+This repository includes two significant projects:

+### 1. Movie Recommendation System (Hollywood Dataset)
+We have developed a recommendation system using the Hollywood Movie Dataset.
+The system suggests movies based on user preferences and leverages machine learning techniques for accurate predictions.

-#An Incremental Approach for the Selection of Bias in Recommendation System
+### 2. An Incremental Approach for the Selection of Bias in Recommendation System (Tollywood Dataset)

-For Tollywood Movie dataset I have done this Recommendation System project using Colloborative Filtering.

-Recommendation-Systems-C.F-
-In this Recommendation Systems Project I have used the Content - Based Systems and Collabarative Filtering Systems.
-Based on the PIP(Proximity, Impact, Popularity) I have builded the Recommendation System.
-For Creating this Recommendation Systems Project I have done the --
+This project focuses on building a recommendation system for the Tollywood Movie Dataset using **Collaborative Filtering** and the **PIP (Proximity, Impact, Popularity) measure**.

+#### Features:
+- **Content-Based and Collaborative Filtering Systems**: Implemented to provide personalized recommendations.
+- **PIP Measure**: Enhances the recommendation accuracy by considering proximity, impact, and popularity.
+- **Process Workflow**:
-Data Collection
+  - Data Collection
-Data Preparation
-Data Cleaning
+  - Data Preparation and Cleaning
-Exploratory Data Analysis(EDA)
+  - Exploratory Data Analysis (EDA)
-Data Visualizations
+  - Data Visualizations
-Applied a Machine Learning Model
+  - Machine Learning Model Application
-Using the Collaborative Filtering and PIP measure.

-#Group Members
+## Group Members
-**Mohitha Bandi (22WU0105037)
+- **Mohitha Bandi (22WU0105037)**
-Satya Vaishnavi Gumpally (22WU0106017)
+- **Satya Vaishnavi Gumpally (22WU0106017)**
-Hemanth Bandi (22WU0106028) **
+- **Hemanth Bandi (22WU0106028)**

-Note
+## Note
 We are in the process of writing a research paper based on this project.
 As a result, no code or additional details have been shared in this repository.
 Please stay tuned for updates!

-For Tollywood Movie dataset I have done a Recommendation System project using Colloborative Filtering.